PackmanDude/minecraft-server-reverse-engineering/Protocol - wiki.vg.md

 Sent by the server after login to specify the coordinates of the spawn point (the point at which players spawn at, and which the compass points to).
 It can be sent at any time to update the point compasses point at.

-The client uses this as the default position of the player upon spawning, though it's a good idea to always override this default by sending [Synchronize Player Position](#Synchronize_Player_Position).
+The client uses this as the default position of the player upon spawning, though it's a good idea to always override this default by sending [Synchronise Player Position](#Synchronise_Player_Position).
 When converting the position to floating point, 0.5 is added to the x and z coordinates and 1.0 to the y coordinate, so as to place the player centered on top of the specified block position.

 Before receiving this packet, the client uses the default position 8, 64, 8, and angle 0.0 (resulting in a default player spawn position of 8.5, 65.0, 8.5).